-Our expert septic system designers have extensive experience in designing onsite septic systems and preparing septic permit drawings in Ontario where properties in rural areas rely upon onsite septic systems for their sewage disposal.
+Our expert septic system design engineers have extensive experience in designing onsite septic systems and preparing septic permit drawings for municipal approval in Ontario, where properties in rural areas rely upon onsite septic systems for their sewage disposal.

-Our experienced and competent professional engineers licensed in Ontario specializing in septic systems, design a variety of advanced, innovative, predictable, permanent, robust, cost-effective, compact, low energy, low maintenance, visually subtle, and efficient onsite septic systems for off-sewer developments in Ontario.
+Our experienced and competent professional engineers licensed in Ontario, specializing in designing septic systems, design a variety of advanced, innovative, predictable, permanent, robust, cost-effective, compact, low energy, low maintenance, visually subtle, and efficient onsite septic systems for off-sewer developments in rural Ontario.

-Our septic system designs and the septic permit drawings meet the requirements of the Ontario Building Code and the Ministry of the Environment and offer the most affordable, long-lasting site-specific septic system design.
-Inappropriate septic system design, bad construction practices, or poor maintenance can all lead to septic system failure.
+Our stamped engineering septic system designs and the septic permit drawings meet the Ontario Building Code and the Ministry of Environment requirements and offer the most affordable, long-lasting site-specific septic system design.
+Inappropriate septic system design, bad construction practices, or poor maintenance can all lead to failure of septic systems.

-The two main factors that dictate the septic system design are the maximum amount of sewage that the building could produce daily, and soil/site conditions.
-Geotechnical investigation including proper soil testing ensures the septic system design meets the specific requirements of a site.
+The two main factors that dictate the septic system design are the maximum amount of sewage the building could produce daily (sewage/septic load), and soil/site conditions.
+Geotechnical investigation, including proper soil testing, ensures the septic system design meets the site-specific requirements.
 Enlisting the help of a qualified and registered professional engineering firm is a key element to the successful septic system design.
-Our licensed professional engineers design onsite septic systems that will work best for the property based on the specific site-specific characteristics including
+Our licensed professional engineers design onsite septic systems that will work best for the property based on the specific site-specific characteristics, including

 Ontario Building Code Design Standards for Designing a Septic System